Ralph Brydges: Monster of Rome investigation

 On 13 April 1928, Brydges was travelling on board a ship returning from Beira, Mozambique, and returning to Canada.
-While the ship was anchored at the Port of Genoa, Dosi, who had begun investigating him after hearing testimony from a maid in Rome who described a man similar in appearance to him, boarded the ship and demanded that to inspect Brydges' private quarters.
+While the ship was anchored at the Port of Genoa, Dosi, who had begun investigating him after hearing testimony from a maid in Rome who described a man similar in appearance to him, boarded the ship and demanded to inspect Brydges' private quarters.
 While searching his bunkbed, Dosi found notes that referred to the times and places of the crimes; among them including a "St. Peter's Square" (from where Pelli was kidnapped), and the name "Charleri", which was similar to the surname of Carlieri, the killer's second victim.
 What stuck out in particular were handkerchiefs engraved with the initials "R.L.", which resembled a handkerchief found next to Pelli's body.
 In addition, Dosi cited that, much like what the Capri commissioner had told him, Brydges' left hand, except for one finger, was completely paralyzed.
 In the interrogations, Dosi also asked Brydges if he had ever used catalogues of ascetic books or art, as the crumpled, scorched remnants of one were found next to the body of Leonardi.
 To his shock, Brydges replied in the positive, claiming that he had picked some up from the Mowbray Library; however, this did not directly incriminate him, as that particular library was heavily frequented by clerics at the time.
 Using this circumstantial evidence and in spite of protests from representatives of the British consulate, Dosi formally arrested Brydges and subsequently had him imprisoned at a mental asylum in Santa Maria della Pietà.
 During his stay there, he was subjected to psychiatric examinations, which deduced that he was not a danger to society.
 Following mounting pressure from the Church of England and the British consulate, Brydges was released after three months and allowed to travel to Toronto, Canada.
 On 23 October 1929, he was formally acquitted after a preliminary investigation by Italy's Supreme Court of Cassation; by that time, he had long left the country.